 Which Social Media Networks Will Deliver the Best ROI for My Campaign?

-The real reason you’re reading this is to determine which social media networks provide the greatest ROI, right?
-So let’s dive into some platform-specific analysis to see where your business or brand can get the most bang for your buck.
+The reason you’re reading this is to determine which social media networks provide the greatest ROI, right?
+So, let’s dive into some platform-specific analysis to see where your business or brand can get the most bang for your buck.

-I do feel like we need to reiterate that interpreting the results of any social media campaign always goes back to the goals you set.
-Your goals also determine which social media platforms you use to accomplish your goals. while one platform may bring in amazing results for one brand, it may not do the same for you if your goals do not align.
+The results of any social media campaign always goes back to the goals you set.
+Your goals also determine which social media platforms you use to accomplish your goals.
+While one platform may bring in amazing results for one brand, it may not do the same for you if your goals do not align.